 For the very best adhesion, we recommend wiping down your walls with a microfiber cloth and a solution of 70% isopropyl alcohol and 30% water.
 Let it dry and repeat again.

 Note: If you've recently painted your walls, make sure to wait at least one month before installing your wallpaper so the paint has time to fully cure and offgas.
 This prevents bubbling in your wallpaper.
+If you're in a time crunch or have not yet painted or primed your walls, reach out to us for recommended products that work best with our luxury peel and stick wallpaper.

 2. Select a Starting Point